jw120/fcc-timestamp/README.md

 Very simple Express REST server implemented with TypeScript.

-Note - uses git as an rsync not source control
+Note - uses git as an rsync not source control. deploy has a separate .git
+In deploy/ need to
+git init .
+heroku create

 ## TODO